opn-ooo/challenges/challenge-mobile/README.md

      "amount": 10000
    }
    ```
   The server should then creates a charge using the supplied token against the Omise API.

-**DOs**

-* Use the Omise API in test mode.
-* (Optional) Use one of the many Omise integration library.
-* Use HTTP status codes to indicate success/failure.
-* Write clean, readable and well-structured code.
-* Version-control with Git and write good commit messages.
-* (Bonus) Write concise and well-targeted tests.
-* (Bonus) Follow good security principles.

-**DONTs**

-Since this is just a quick test, you do not need to spend time on:

-* Database or any persistent storage.
-Charity list can be hard-coded.
-* Authentication.
-* HTTP Content-Type negotiation.
-* Any form of caching.
-* Deal with any foreign currency exchanges.

 ### MOBILE APPLICATION

 The application should use the default platform style and should consists of two screens:

 1. Charity list screen. - Load list of charities from the `/charities` server-side
-   endpoint and display them using `ListView` (Android) or `UITableView` (iOS).
+   endpoint and display them using `RecyclerView` (Android) or `UITableView` (iOS).
 Tapping a
    charity should bring up the next screen.

 2. Charity donation screen. - Shows a credit card number entry form and a field to enter